johnabil/tenancy/docs/SQL.md

-First, you can use sequelize CLI to create tenant migration files with providing `--migration-path` option and provide your tenants migration path and you can use `/migrations/tenants` as it's the default path the package is using.
+First, you can use sequelize CLI to create tenant migration files with providing `--migration-path` option and provide your tenants migration path, and you can use `/migrations/tenants` as it's the default path the package is using.

 ```bash